Ultimate Mastiff (Dogue de Bordeaux & Neapolitan Mastiff Mix): Info, Pictures, Characteristics & Facts

 Ultimate Mastiffs are extremely protective of their owners.
 They are always ready to intervene in any situation in which they sense that their family may be in danger, a trait that can be quite problematic because there is a fine line between being having a protective dog and one that is aggressive and dangerous.

-The Ultimate Mastiff Puppies — Before You Get One
+The Ultimate Mastiff Puppies

 Anybody considering purchasing an Ultimate Mastiff puppy should be aware that these dogs need strong and consistent leadership and a great deal of training and socialization.
 They are not a dog that is suitable for novice owners; put simply, an untrained or poorly raised Ultimate Mastiff will be, at best, unpredictable and quite likely, also dangerous.

 Raised properly and given the attention they need, this Neapolitan Mastiff Dogue de Bordeaux mix can be fantastic dogs, but with this breed, you will only get out of them what you’re prepared to put in.
 Be ready for an adventure of a lifetime once you welcome an Ultimate Mastiff into your family.

 3 Little-Known Facts About the Ultimate Mastiff